In 2024, research says, 70.19% of shoppers will abandon their carts.

 Using form field validation is a crucial best practice when you're trying to improve your checkout completion rate.

-This makes sure the shopper knows they’ve missed a field or has put in too much information or if certain special characters need to be used.
+This makes sure the shopper knows they’ve missed a field and have put in too much information or if certain special characters need to be used.

 Error suggestions, as simple a tweak as they are, can improve your average checkout conversion rate.